osprey-lang/ovum/README.md

 ## The aves.tests project

 This pure-Osprey project contains unit tests for the public API of aves.
-It depends on the [`testing.unit`][testing.unit] module.
+It depends on the [testing.unit][testing.unit] module.
 This project is a work in progress; the vast majority of aves is *not* tested by it.
-However, it will be gradually expanded to cover as much as possible.
+However, it will gradually be expanded to cover as much as possible.

-The aves.tests project should be compiled with the following options:

-	/libpath LIBPATH /main aves.tests.main /r *.osp

-where `LIBPATH` is the module library path.
-Note the use of `/r *.osp` to include all `.osp` files: unlike the aves project, this project does not contain a list of `use` directives that name all test files.
-This may be changed in the future.
+To compile aves.tests, run the [`build.bat` script][aves.tests.build].
+To build and run all tests, use [`run.bat`][aves.tests.run] instead.
+There are paths in these files that need to be configured.

 When running the tests, the module can be invoked with any number of command-line arguments.
 If invoked with none, it will simply run all the tests in the module.
 Otherwise, each argument is treated as the name of a test class, without the `aves.tests.` prefix.
 For example,